easytarget/PrintPy2040/microPython/README.md

 https://github.com/easytarget/microPyEZfonts

 # Install (see [comissioning above](#Comissioning:))
-I do all development using the [**Thonny**](https://thonny.org/) IDE, this is a fairly simple tool, but I quite like it because of this it matches my needs.
+I do all development using the  IDE, this is a fairly simple tool, but I quite like it because of this it matches my needs.
 You can also use ViperIDE or any other development environment you are familiar with.

-The 'Firmware' folder just contains the latest reference firmware; the image I am using and have tested with.
-This is just a copy of the generic firmware from the main microPython downloads site.
-There is no 'precompiled firmware' available for PrintPy2040.

-Simply put the whole contents of this folder (/microPython/) excluding the 'Firmware' folder) in to the root of your device, keeping the directory structure.
+Simply put the whole contents of this folder (/microPython/) excluding the 'Firmware' folder and this README, in to the root of your device, keeping the directory structure.

 ## Config
 You need to copy `config-default.py` to `config.py` in the root folder of your device.